RyanHarrigan/generic_webapp_docker/README.md

 `wp core download --path=webroot --skip-content`

 #### Configuring WordPress
-You can now go to `wordpress.local` in your browser.
+You can now go to the url specified from `DOCKER_NGINX_HOST` in your browser.
 You can set the location of your Database Host to the value `database` because Docker's DNS resolver configures the name as provided in docker-compose.yml.

 Note that `rsync_options` in the `Movefile` is set to `--no-perms --no-owner --no-group` this means that rysnc will ignore permission changes in your webroot directory.
 This makes local development a little safer because it prevents forgotten permission 'fixes'